-- Α. Indemnification of Lake Superior State University.
-The parties acknowledge and agree that Lake Superior State University Board of Trustees, Lake Superior State University and its members, officers, employees, agents or representatives (collectively referred to as "the University") are deemed to be third party beneficiaries for purposes of this Agreement.
-As third party beneficiaries, the parties hereby promise to indemnify, defend, and hold harmless the University from and against all claims, demands, actions, suits, causes of action, losses, judgments, damages, fines penalties, forfeitures, or any other liabilities or losses of any kind, including costs, attorney fees, and related expenses imposed upon or incurred by the University, on account of injury, loss or damage, including, without limitation, claims arising from bodily injury, personal injury, sickness, disease, death, property loss or damage or any other losses of any kind whatsoever and not caused by the sole negligence of the University, which arise out of or are in any manner connected with Lake Superior State University Board of Trustees' approval of the Academy's application, Lake Superior State University Board of Trustees' consideration of or issuance of a Contract, the Board's or IES's preparation for and operation of the Academy, or which are incurred as a result of the reliance by the University upon information supplied by the Board or IES, or which arise out of the failure of the Board or IES to perform its obligations under the Contract or applicable law.
-The parties expressly acknowledge and agree that Lake Superior State University, Lake Superior State University Board of Trustees and its members, and their respective officers, employees, agents or representatives, or any of them, may commence legal action against either party to enforce its rights as set forth in this Agreement. - B. Compliance with Section 503c.
-On an annual basis, IES agrees to provide the Board with the same information that a school district is required to disclose under section 18(2) of the State School Aid Act of 1979, MCL 388.1618, for the most recent school fiscal year for which the information is available.
-Within thirty (30) days of receipt of this information, the Board shall make the information available on the Academy's website home page, in a form and manner prescribed by the Michigan Department of Education.
-The defined terms in section 503c of the Code, MCL 380.503c, shall have the same meaning in this Agreement.
+A. Indemnification of Lake Superior State University.
+The parties acknowledge and agree that the Lake Superior State University Board of Regents, Lake Superior State University and its members, officers, employees, agents, or representatives (collectively, for purposes of this paragraph, referred to as "the University") arc deemed to be third party beneficiaries for purposes of this Agreement.
+As third party beneficiaries, 1 ES hereby promise to indemnify, defend, and hold harmless the University from and against all claims, demands, actions, suits, causes of action, losses, judgements, damages, fines, penalties, forfeitures, or any other liabilities or losses of any kind, including costs, attorney fees, and related expenses imposed upon or incurred by the University, on account of injury, loss or damage, including, without limitation, claims arising from bodily injury, personal injury, sickness, disease, death, property loss or damage or any other losses of any kind whatsoever and not caused by the sole negligence of the University, which arise out of or are in any manner connected with Lake Superior State University Board of Regents' approval of the Academy's application, Lake Superior State University Board of Regents' consideration of or issuance of a Contract, IES's preparation for and operation of the Academy, or which are incurred as a result of the reliance by the University upon information supplied by IES, or which arise out of the failure of IES to perform its obligations under the Contract, the Agreement or Applicable Law, as applicable.
+The parties expressly acknowledge and agree that the University, Lake Superior State University Board of Regents and its members, and their respective officers, employees, agents, or representatives, or any of them, may commence legal action against I ES to enforce its rights as set forth in this Agreement.